 Suspending a OneCard:

-- Online: Suspend your OneCard on Blackboard.
+- Online: Suspend the OneCard on Blackboard.
 Login to Blackboard and click the "MyOneCard" tab.
-Note that this will not suspend your door access if you live in Grant C or D Towers, New Residence Hall, or Gilbert Hall.
-You must go to the main desk in your residence hall to arrange for staff to suspend door access on your lost or stolen card.
+Note that this will not suspend door access for Grant C or D Towers, New Residence Hall, or Gilbert Hall.
+The resident must go to the main desk in their residence hall to arrange for staff to suspend door access on their lost or stolen card.

 - Contact the NIU Police at 815-753-1212 during OneCard non-business hours.
-Note that NIU Police will not suspend your door access if you live in Grant C or D Towers, New Residence Hall, or Gilbert Hall.
-You must go to the main desk in your residence hall to arrange for staff to suspend door access on your lost or stolen card.
+Note that NIU Police will not suspend door access if the resident lives in Grant C or D Towers, New Residence Hall, or Gilbert Hall.
+The resident must go to the main desk in their residence hall to arrange for staff to suspend door access on a lost or stolen card.

-To reactivate a suspended OneCard that you later find, bring to the NIU OneCard office.
+To reactivate a suspended OneCard that is later found, residents should bring to the NIU OneCard office.
 A OneCard cannot be reactivated online or over the phone.

 Room Entry and Room Inspection